GSPD Reading Community

 Synopsis

-Cross-disciplinary conversations on critical topics in teaching and learning, revolving around a semester's chosen pedagogy book.
+Cross-disciplinary conversations on critical topics in teaching and learning, revolving around a semester's chosen pedagogy theme.

 Introduction

-Open to graduate students in their third year or beyond and postdocs, the Graduate Student and Postdoc (GSPD) Reading Community is an opportunity to join Center for Teaching and Learning staff for sustained cross-disciplinary conversation on critical topics in teaching and learning.
-Each GSPD Reading Community meeting revolves around a book chapter from the semester’s chosen pedagogy book.
-Participants who commit to attending all five sessions will receive a copy of the book, along with executive summaries of relevant chapters.
-The Center for Teaching and Learning provides refreshments and snacks for each meeting when it meets in person and not online.
+Open to all graduate students and postdocs, the Graduate Student and Postdoc (GSPD) Reading Community is an opportunity to join Center for Teaching and Learning staff for sustained cross-disciplinary conversation on critical topics in teaching and learning.
+Participants will read 1-2 brief chapters of the semester’s book for each meeting, and we will also provide executive summaries of the chapters.
+We will meet in person on campus, and participants should commit to attending all five sessions.
+Participants will receive a copy of a book we’ll be reading, and the Center for Teaching and Learning provides refreshments and snacks for each meeting.

 Books Used in Prior Semesters